JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 I began to doubt whether I had been one too many for the celebrated Cuff, after all!
 It was rather a relief to me that we were interrupted here by a knock at the door, and a message from the cook.
-Rosanna Spearman HAD asked to go out, for the usual reason, that her head was bad, and she wanted a breath of fresh air.
+Rosanna Spearman _Had_ asked to go out, for the usual reason, that her head was bad, and she wanted a breath of fresh air.
 At a sign from the Sergeant, I said, Yes.
 “Which is the servants’ way out?” he asked, when the messenger had gone.
 I showed him the servants’ way out.
 “Lock the door